Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Conclusion

 \section{Conclusion}

-This work proposed a data assimilation framework in a reduced space for real-time flow and load estimation in highly disturbed aerodynamic environments.
-By combining nonlinear autoencoders for compact state representation, neural-network-based surrogate models for dynamics and observations, and a low-rank Ensemble Kalman Filter (LREnKF), the proposed approach enables accurate, uncertainty-aware estimation of unsteady flow fields from sparse, noisy surface pressure measurements.
+This work proposed a data assimilation framework in a reduced space for fast flow and load estimation in randomly disturbed aerodynamic environments.
+By combining nonlinear convolutional autoencoders for compact state representation, neural-network-based surrogate models for dynamics and observations, and ensemble Kalman filtering (EnKF), the proposed approach enables accurate, uncertainty-aware estimation of unsteady flow fields from sparse, noisy surface pressure measurements.
+It was discussed that the learned forecast operator does not capture the transition from undisturbed to disturbed trajectories without measurement correction.
+In the absence of assimilation, the forecast predicts that the latent state remains on the nominal baseline trajectory.
+The measurement update step introduces the deviation from this trajectory once the pressure signature of the disturbance appears, enabling the estimator to track the disturbed evolution.
 The estimator was evaluated across a wide range of gust-disturbed aerodynamic scenarios, including both interpolative cases---where disturbances occurred during the first vortex shedding cycle, consistent with training---and extrapolative cases---where gusts were introduced at arbitrary instants across the shedding cycle.
-In all test scenarios, the predicted lift closely followed the true unsteady dynamics, and the reconstructed vorticity fields accurately captured the dominant shear layers and vortical structures, especially in regions adjacent to sensor locations.
+In all test scenarios, the predicted lift closely followed the true unsteady dynamics, and the reconstructed vorticity fields accurately captured the dominant vortical structures, especially in regions adjacent to sensor locations.
 The estimator demonstrated strong generalization capabilities, reliably tracking complex flow behavior under conditions not encountered during training.